Morxi/twrp_devices_allwinner_b300/README.md

-# TWRP Device configuration for Motorola One Zoom
+# TWRP Device configuration for Moaan_SR9
 ## CRITICAL : Does not include display and touch support, please use /sbin/twrp in adb shell to complete the flashing operation

 ## Device specifications